 Don’t Forget to Claim the State Pension

 Your loved ones might have contributed for a private pension later in their work life, but the State Pension is the foundation of retirement savings and you must claim it because it won’t be paid automatically.
-They could also be entitled to other retirement benefits such as Pension Credit, so it’s worth doing your research so you don’t miss anything!
+They could also be entitled to other retirement benefits such as Pension Credit.
+It’s worth doing your research so you don’t miss anything.

-Your House might be a Source of Income
+Their House Might be a Source of Income

 If your loved ones are home owners, it can represent a big share of their wealth.
 To turn this into a profit, they may be able to obtain a portion of this value using equity release.
 Equity release means that people over 55 can access the “cash” tied up in their home.
 The money can be received as a lump sum, in several amounts, or a combination of these two options.
 If your loved ones are in need of money, it is worth trying this option, and having a look at what the equity release can really offer.